Getting started with account hierarchies

 Switch to sub-accounts

-• Sub account access will be visible only for users belonging to accounts with a hierarchy-based account structure.
+- Sub-account access will only be visible for users belonging to accounts with a hierarchy-based account structure.

 Sub-account access settings